VarunKhambhata/HermesNetwork/README.md

 ### `HermesNetwork Framework`
-> The Framework part of this library is written inside `HermesNetwork::` namespace.
+> The Framework part of this library is written inside `HermesNetwork::` namespace.<br>
-> It contains functions and objects which allows more detailed operations of the neural network.
+> It contains functions and objects which allows more detailed operations of the neural network.<br>
-> Functions of this framework are also called from inside of the API functions.
+> Functions of this framework are also called from inside of the API functions.<br>

 <details>
   <summary>Click to view Framework document</summary>